-11:03 a.m.
-A briefing paper was provided in the Committee packet, regarding a request to accept and refer to the Board of Commissioners for approval, that the President & CEO be authorized to enter into a 5-year contract with Werremeyer Creative, in the not to exceed amount of \$2,128,500.00 for marketing and strategic planning services.
-Ted Zimmerman, Vice President Marketing and Communications, gave an overview of this item, noting that this would be a three year contract, with 2 option years.
-He noted that the contract includes services for website maintenance and development, focused customer communications, and internal communications, all of which are critical in responding to the changing landscape of transit.
+9:40 a.m.
+A briefing paper was provided in the Committee packet, regarding a request to accept and refer to the BSD Board of Commissioners for approval, authorization of the President & CEO to enter into a 3-year contract, with funds to be committed annually for cleaning of railcars at the Missouri & Illinois facilities, with the highest ranking firm, MERS Goodwill, with price and other factors considered, in the not to exceed amount of \$2,360,844.00.
+Jessica Mefford-Miller, Executive Director Metro Transit, gave an overview of this item, noting that four proposals were received from responsive bidders.
+She stated that this is an important service and an important part of the vehicle maintenance program.